Top Guitars From Ibanez

 If you're a rock guitar player there is certainly a guitar in the Ibanez lineup to meet your needs.

 The RG is the classic hard rock guitar, and the S series is built to shred.
 Both are outstanding instruments and there are many models in each series.
 Consider the differences between the RG and S as well as your own goals when making your choice.

 The Iron Label series takes metal guitars to a new level.
 If extreme music is your thing, they have what it takes.

-But the choices is yours.
-Hopefully the article got you one step closer to choosing the best Ibanez guitar for metal or rock.
+But the choice is yours.
+Hopefully, the article got you one step closer to choosing the best Ibanez guitar for metal or rock.